 This sidebar is a supplement to The Drought Fighter

-In a scattering of soil tests taken over the last two years, the nitrate levels in Kaiser’s fields have measured at an average of 50 parts per million (ppm)–twice the norm of 25 ppm.
-His phosphate levels are even higher—one measures 247 ppm.
+In a scattering of soil tests taken from 2012 through 2014, the nitrate levels in Kaiser’s fields measured at an average of 50 parts per million (ppm)–twice the norm of 25 ppm.
+His phosphate levels are even higher—one measured 247 ppm.
 That’s roughly five times the level considered ecological by Ward Laboratories, of Kearny, Nebraska.
 (Ward Labs is one of the most advanced soil test labs in the country, and it’s where Kaiser tested his most recent samples.)
 “I would say that is extreme excess,” Ray Ward, the lab’s director, says, regarding the phosphate levels.

 But here’s what really scared some of the soil scientists I spoke to: Kaiser gathers his soil samples in a fashion that is entirely different than the method recommended by soil testing laboratories.

 Standard protocol calls for soil samples to be gathered from a field’s top 6 inches–to focus on where fertilizers are likely to be most intense.
 In some no-till systems, in fact, tests are gathered even shallower–at depths of 0-4 inches–because the lack of tilling is commonly believed to keep nutrients unmixed, and thus even closer to the surface.
 However, since Kaiser’s soil is so rich, he believes his nutrient profile runs deeper than most, and that the roots of his crops follow.
 So he generally gathers his soil at depths of 9-12 inches.